josethomazini/jupyter/README.md

 docker build -t my-jupyter .
 ```

-... or download it from the Dockerhub
+... or download it from Dockerhub

 ```
 docker pull josethomazini/my-jupyter